-Uppsala municipality has good knowledge cooperation to prevent human trafficking and good cooperation between authorities and civil society.
+Uppsala municipality has extensive knowledge ande experiance about cooperation to prevent human trafficking and well working cooperation between authorities and civil society.

-The team in Uppsala EU cooperation is a good example of this.
+The Uppsala EU Cooperation team is a good example of this.
 The team consists of representative of the police authority, the social services and representatives of civil society and they reach out to many children, young people and other individuals living in street environment and exploitation.
-The team also has good collaboration with administrators at various authorities, also the social services in Uppsala knowledgeable about human trafficking and human exploitation, which is necessary in order to work effectively with prevention against human trafficking.
+The team has also good collaboration with administrators at various authorities, and the social services in Uppsala have much knowledge about human trafficking and human exploitation, which is necessary in order to work effectively with prevention against human trafficking.